shapeshiftONE/onerepo/es/shapeshift/shapeshift-dao/vision-mission-values.md

 Visualizamos un sistema financiero sin fronteras construido sobre protocolos descentralizados y abiertos.

 ## Misión
 Nosotros seremos la ruta a un sistema financiero sin fronteras; de fuente abierta, múltiples cadenas, auto custodiado.
-Nuestra plataforma crypto  habilitará a billones de personas para  obtener soberanía financiera.
+Nuestra plataforma crypto  habilitará a billones de personas para  obtener su soberanía financiera.

-## Values
+## Valores

-**Trustworthy** - We are upfront and transparent.
+**Digno de confianza** - We are upfront and transparent.
 We are fair and accurate in our dealings with one another and with our customers.
 We earn trust with time and execution, rather than by expecting it by default.

 **Collaborative** - We are talented individuals aligning behind unified strategies to build greatness.
 We support, encourage, and challenge each other.
 We leverage the force multiplier of teamwork.